-These things are things like Alcohol, Caffeine, Cigarettes and drugs.
+These things are things like:

 Try and avoid these if you have problems falling asleep at night!
 Alcohol reduces your REM sleep, which as I’ve explained in the video below can mean you have LESS dreams, and find it HARDER to fall asleep.
 Of course, the flip side is you get ‘REM rebound’ but that’s neither here nor there.
 Long term, this stuff is bad for your sleep and dreams.

 Intermittent fasting: Another interesting thing to note about eating is this: I’ve been experimenting with eating ONLY during an eating window of between 12PM and 6PM every day.
 If it’s outside those hours, I don’t eat anything.
 This has MASSIVELY helped me fall asleep faster and feel better, and it’s done wonders for my energy as well.
 Worth experimenting with.

 5: Make sure you’re comfortable